Program overview

 • Health Administrator: Oversee healthcare facilities, manage staff, and ensure compliance with regulations and standards.

-• Clinical Data Analyst: Analyze health data to improve patient care and operational efficiency within healthcare organizations.
+• Health Data Analyst: Analyze healthcare data to improve patient care and operational efficiency within healthcare organizations.

-• Health Policy Advisor: Develop and advocate for policies that improve healthcare delivery and access.
+• Health Policy Analyst: Research and develop policies that impact healthcare delivery and public health initiatives.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.